Intermesh/docker-groupoffice-development/README.md

 1. mariadb
 2. mailserver based on dovecot and postfix
-3. groupoffice apache web server with php 7.3, ioncube, composer and xdebug running on port 8000
+3. groupoffice apache web server with php 7.3, ioncube, composer and xdebug running on port 8080
 4. phpunit for testing
-5. PhpMyAdmin running on port 8001. (see below on how to make phpmyadmin settings persist)
-6. Webgrind for performance tuning runs on port 8002.
-7. sass container that will watch and compile sass files for you.
+5. sass container that will watch and compile sass files for you.

 Installation
 ------------